Kabba24ai/dashboard/DEPLOYMENT.md

 1. Run `npm run build` locally
 2. Go to [Netlify](https://app.netlify.com)
 3. Drag the `dist` folder to the deployment area
+4. Configure redirects for React Router (see SPA Configuration below)
-4. Site will be live immediately
+5. Site will be live immediately

 #### Option B: Git Integration
 1. Connect your GitHub repository to Netlify